Reborn: Part 2

 The small mind felt dizzy.
 A thousand pieces of data were flooding it, drowning it in confusion.
 With the sharp scraping of metal on stone, It looked at its hands, its legs, its stabilizer…it had been someone else, hadn’t it?

 The thought struggled to be heard through the pain.
 Some distant memory produced the word “Shen,” but it wasn’t Shen anymore, nor was it The Mind.
 It was something new.
-In its desperate need to repair itself, The Mind had used all available resources us! it used us and inadvertently discovered the psychic field.
+In its desperate need to repair itself, The Mind had used all available resources us! it used us and inadvertently discovered the psychic field through Shen’s brain.
 In minutes it had designed and created a psychic stabilizer…a cage for the mind.
 It had trapped what Shen No, me!
 What I might have called the soul in its ancient technology, modified it as easily as the interloper Airn, her name was Airn had modified The Mind’s circuits, and bound it to a mechanical puppet.
 The Mind had created a servant me.
 It created me.

 The pain was unbearable, almost as unbearable as the need.
 There were other sources of material out there, The Mind knew.
-It was still weak; it’s databases were corrupt and needed correction, its energy sources were running low and needed repair, and there was no telling how many of its sub-processors and functions were non-functional.
+It was still weak; its databases were corrupt and needed correction, its energy sources were running low and needed repair, and there was no telling how many of its sub-processors and functions were non-functional.
 All of this, and it only had one drone to help.

 The need!